hadar23/Assembly-Lab-Tasks/README.md

 # Assembly-Lab-Tasks
-Lab tasks in MIPS Assembly, second semester
+Lab tasks in MIPS Assembly

 How to use:
 1. Download [MARS MIPS simulator](http://courses.missouristate.edu/KenVollmar/mars/download.htm) and open it